ygrayne/oberon-rtk/README.md

 * [RP2040](https://www.raspberrypi.com/documentation/microcontrollers/silicon.html#rp2040): Cortex-M0+, ARMv6-M, Pico 1 board
 * [RP2350](https://www.raspberrypi.com/documentation/microcontrollers/silicon.html#rp2350): Cortex-M33, ARMv8-M, Pico 2 board

-Oberon RTK provides an embedded multi-threading kernel to allow to divide, and program, the controller program as set of separate [control processes](https://oberon-rtk.org/concepts/basics/control-processes/).
+Oberon RTK provides embedded multi-threading kernels allowing to divide, and program, the controller program as set of separate [control processes](https://oberon-rtk.org/concepts/basics/control-processes/).

-The use of the kernel is not mandatory for the Oberon RTK library/framework in general, which can be used to program any kind of application using one or two cores.
+The use of the kernels is not mandatory for the Oberon RTK library/framework in general, which can be used to program any kind of application using one or two cores.

 # More Information